OpenTTD/OpenTTD/readme.txt

 source code file debug.c for the various debugging types.
 For more information look at http://wiki.openttd.org/index.php/Command_line.

 The most frequent problem is missing data files.
-Don't forget to put all GRF files from TTD into your data/ folder including sample.cat!
+Please install OpenGFX and possibly OpenSFX and OpenMSX.
+See section 4.1.1 for more information.

+Under, especially, Ubuntu OpenTTD can be extremely slow and freeze/hand under certain circumstance.
+See known-bugs.txt for more information and how to solve this problem on your computer.

 Under Windows 98 and lower it is impossible to use a dedicated server; it will fail to start.
 Perhaps this is for the better because those OSes are not known